Brittany Butts

 Jordan Watson

-Jordan is a third-year undergraduate student from Alpharetta, Georgia.
-She is majoring in Neuroscience and Behavioral Biology, and African American Studies.
+Jordan is a recent Emory University graduate working as a Clinical Research Coordinator I. Jordan earned both a Bachelor's of Science degree in Neuroscience and Behavioral Biology and a Bachelor's of Arts degree in African American Studies, graduating with Highest Honors.
 Her academic interest lies in increasing diversity and representation in clinical trials as a means of addressing inequities In health.
 She is passionate in her pursuit to understand how neurodegenerative diseases disproportionately affect minority populations and how access to healthcare can be improved in underserved communities.
-Her on campus involvements include Graduation Generation, Women’s Club Soccer, Emory Global Health Institute’s Student Advisory Committee, American Medial Student Association, and the Office of Undergraduate Admission’s Student Ambassador Program.

 Picture